-Focus Area - Code Development
+Focus Area - Code Development Activity

-|Code Changes||What changes were made to the source code during a specified period?|
+|Code Changes Commits||What changes were made to the source code during a specified period?|

 |Code Changes Lines||What is the sum of the number of lines touched (lines added plus lines removed) in all changes to the source code during a certain period?|

-|Reviews Accepted||How many accepted reviews are present in a code change?|
+|Change Requests Accepted||How many accepted change requests are present in a code change?|

-|Reviews Declined||What reviews of code changes ended up declining the change during a certain period?|
+|Change Requests Declined||What reviews of change requests ended up declining the change during a certain period?|